wolf-package/consolation/README.md

 ## Using

-Attach the `Console` component to a game object.
+Attach the `ConsoleInGame` component to a game object.
 When playing your game, open the console window with the back quote key <kbd>`</kbd>.
 This shortcut is configurable in the inspector.